SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 >Notice that the template adds a custom action to the the web it is being applied to.
 It refers to ClientSideComponentId which is the one coming from the SPFX Solution you provisioned earlier.
 If you run this demo with your own SPFX Solution you will have to change the ClientSideComponentId and optionally the ClientSideComponentProperties attribute values in the XML.

-# Create the Azure Function
+## Create the Azure Function

-1. Navigate to the Azure Poral at https://portal.azure.com.
+1. Navigate to the Azure Portal at https://portal.azure.com.
 1. Search for 'Function App' and create a new Function App.
 In the **Storage** field select **Use existing** and select your previously created storage account.
 Set the other values as required.
 1. After the function app has been created open it and select **Functions**, then select **New function**.
   ![Create a new function](images/pnpprovisioning-create-function.png)